 Bay Alarm Medical’s alert system gives you access to three call centers.
 The device comes with a rechargeable 32-hour battery.

 The best medical alert system does not come cheap, and the automatic fall detection feature has an additional fee.
 But when it comes to quality, there’s no need to think twice.
-The device has a 4.7-star Google rating as the best medical alert system 2018.
+The device has a 4.7-star Google rating as the best medical alert system in recent years.
 You get a discount if you’re a member of the Association of Mature American Citizens, AARP, or the United States Automobile Association.

 This mobile medical alert system is the perfect fit for active seniors.
 The device provides around-the-clock coverage, even outside of your home and surrounding area.
 Choose either a medical alert pendant or a wrist button, and put the minuscule GPS device in your pocket.
 The alert system uses the AT&T cellular network, and will provide assistance at home and anywhere with cellular coverage.